lamhq/tech-notes/pages/devops/aws/database/rds.md

 Read replicas can be promited to be their own databases.
 But this breaks the replication.

-## Backup and Recovery (snapshot)

-You can take EBS volume **snapshots** of your database instances.
-Snapshots include all databases on the instance and are stored in S3.

-Snapshots are kept in multiple zones in the same region for redundancy.

-Taking a snapshot suspends all I/O operations for a few seconds.
-Be sure to do it during off-peak times.

-Snapshot is **restored** to a new instance.
-The time to restore a snapshot can take several minutes, depending on its size.
-The more provisioned IOPS you allocate to your new instance, the faster the recovery time.

-Snapshots can be shared with other AWS accounts.

-## Automated Snapshots

-RDS can automatically create snapshots of your instances daily during a 30-minute backup window (customizable).

-Enabling automatic backups enables **point-in-time recovery**, which archives database change logs to S3 every 5 minutes.
-Restoring to a point-in-time can take hours, depending on how much data is in the transaction logs.

-RDS keeps automated snapshots for a limited period of time and then deletes them.
-The retention period is between 1 day and 35 days, default is 7 days, 0 to disable.

-You can also manually take a snapshot of your database instance.

 ## Scaling

 You can scale relational database by: